rrusk/DancePracticeMusicPlayer/README.md

    so candidates shorter than the clip are passed over.
 If a folder has too few full-length tracks the longest available are used and a warning is printed.

-Songs still never repeat across the whole sequence — the rounds draw from the shared play history exactly as practice blocks do.
+Songs still never repeat across the whole sequence: each round is drawn from the songs not yet heard, leaving out anything an earlier round in the same sequence already holds.

 ### Segment format